Pizzade42queijos/ClickerBot-/README.md

 # ClickerBot-
-ClickerBot is a autoclicker script made for android games running on mobile connected to a desktop computer or notebook using Vysor software or equivalent ADB-acess software.
+ClickerBot is a **still in development** autoclicker script made for android games running on mobile connected to a desktop computer or notebook using Vysor software or equivalent ADB-acess software.